 We hold classes and workshops on subjects including plant uses, Mohican and Munsee folklore, and practical skills, such as how to grow American ginseng and other native plants.

-With over fifteen years of experience as a historical ethnobotanist and a lifetime of experience in using native plants, I spend most of my time working with local flora.
-From sewing elm bark baskets to making tea from sassafras roots and staining ash wood spoons with hemlock bark, I bring my experience and knowledge of local native plant uses to people of all ages.
-For a schedule of my workshops on edible and medicinal plants, see the events calendar in the menu above.
+For a schedule of classroom presentations and workshops on forest farming, edible and medicinal plants, and native history and folklore, see the events calendar in the menu above.
 Interested in hiring us for a specialized (or general) ethnobotany walk, workshop or class?
 Contact us and we can arrange a time.